petschau/WinFellow/fellow/readme.txt

 These directories contain pure win32 (and DirectX) implementations needed to support Fellow on Win32.
-A workspace setup to compile Fellow into an executable is provided for MS Visual Studio (MSVC++ V6, V5 will also work).
+A workspace setup to compile Fellow into an executable is provided for MS Visual Studio.

 src/win32/msvc